-- 4.5.1 We ensure that all key staff work together to safeguard vulnerable children.
+4.5.1 We ensure that all key staff work together to safeguard vulnerable children.
 This includes those children causing concern but not yet reaching statutory intervention level as well as those children who are in receipt of statutory support.
-This is achieved through internal multi-agency meetings in which all pupils are considered.
-These meetings take account of safeguarding, family, academic, wellbeing, presentation and attendance concerns. - 4.5.2 Any child may benefit from early help at times, but all staff will be particularly alert to the potential need for early help for a child who:
+This is achieved through internal muti

-- Is disabled or has certain health conditions and has specific needs - Has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - Has a mental health need - Is a young carer - Is showing signs of being drawn in to anti-social or criminal behavior, including gang involvement and association with organised crime groups or county lines - Is frequently missing/goes missing from care or from home - Is at risk of modern slavery, trafficking, sexual or criminal exploitation - Is at risk of being radicalised or exploited - Has a family member in prison, or is affected by parental offending - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - Is misusing drugs or alcohol themselves - Has returned home to their family from care - Is at risk of 'honour'- based abuse such as Female Genital Mutilation or Forced Marriage - Is a privately fostered child - Is persistently absent from education, including persistent absences for part of the school day - Additionally, these children will also be considered - International new arrival, refugee or asylum seeker - Looked after, previously looked after or under a special guardianship order. - Has or has had a social worker - LGBT children (KCSiE, Part 2:203-205) - Has the potential for adultification - 4.5.3.
+- agency meetings in which pupils are considered.
+These meetings take account of safeguarding, family, wellbeing and attendance concerns. - 4.5.2 Any child may benefit from early help at times, but all staff will be particularly alert to the potential need for early help for a child who: - Is disabled or has certain health conditions and has specific needs - Has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - · Has a mental health need - Is a young carer - Is showing signs of being drawn in to anti-social or criminal behavior, including gang involvement and association with organised crime groups or county lines - Is frequently missing/goes missing from care or from home - Is at risk of modern slavery, trafficking, sexual or criminal exploitation - Is at risk of being radicalised or exploited - Has a family member in prison, or is affected by parental offending - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - Is misusing drugs or alcohol themselves - Has returned home to their family from care - Is at risk of 'honour'- based abuse such as Female Genital Mutilation or Forced Marriage - Is a privately fostered child - Is persistently absent from education, including persistent absences for part of the school day - Additionally, these children will also be considered - International new arrival, refugee or asylum seeker - Looked after, previously looked after or under a special guardianship order. - Has or has had a social worker - LGBT children - Has the potential for adultification - 4.5.3.
 Children with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
 All staff are aware that additional barriers can exist when recognising abuse and neglect in this group of children.
-These can include:- - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - The potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs and - Communication barriers and difficulties in managing or reporting these challenges.
-(KCSiE, Part 2:199)
+These can include:-

-- 4.4.4 Mental health problems can, in some cases, be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
-We have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
-(KCSiE, Part 2:180-186) - 4.5.5.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - The potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges. - 4.5.4 Mental health problems can, in some cases, be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
+We have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems. - 4.5.5.
 We ensure that staff consider the context in which incidents occur and whether wider environmental factors (extra-familial harm) are present in a child's life that are a threat to their safety and/or welfare. - 4.5.6.
 We ensure that appropriate staff have the information they need in relation to a child's looked after legal status and regarding a child who was previously looked after.
-We work with relevant social workers and the Virtual School (KCSiE, 187-196 - 4.5.7 Where children have or have had a social worker, we will work alongside the social worker to ensure there is a clear education focus in the Plan for the child.
+We work with relevant social workers and the Virtual School - 4.5.7 Where children have or have had a social worker, we will work alongside the social worker to ensure there is an education focus in the plan for the child.

-4.5 CHILD ON CHILD ABUSE (KCSiE, Part 5 & Part2, 156)
+4.6 CHILD ON CHILD ABUSE (KCSiE, Part 5)